vim-autoformat/vim-autoformat/README.markdown

 noremap <F7> :Autoformat<CR>
 ```

+For more ways to perform autoformatting type `:help gq`.

 Supported formatprograms
 ------------------------
 Here is a list of formatprograms that are currently supported.
 * `astyle` for __C#, C++, C and Java__.
 It's probably in your distro's repository, so you can download it as a regular package.
+(For Ubuntu type `sudo apt-get install astyle` in a terminal)

 * `jsbeautify` (the python version) for __Javascript__.
 This one can also installed as a vundle package (if you use the vundle plugin).